sstock2005/qotd-bot/README.md

 # Quote of the Day Discord Bot

 A simple discord bot that sends a random quote every day at 1:00PM CDT (6:00PM UCT).
+Don't ask about the hello command, I forgot to delete it and may get around to it sometime.

 - Multiple Guild Support
 - Simple but powerful user commands